rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

   - CSP_CMS_IP should point to the IP of CMS service deployed on CSP system
   - CSP_SCS_IP should point to the IP of SCS service deployed on CSP system
   - Hostname of the Enterprise system where KBS is deployed
+  - Network Port numbers for CMS and SCS services deployed on CSP system
+  - Network Port numbers for CMS and KBS services deployed on Enterprise system
   - For Each SKC Library installation on a SGX compute node, please change SKC_USER (should be same as SKC_USER provided in create_roles.conf)
   - SKC_TOKEN with the token copied from previous step